ShrinidhiFCTS23/ai-saas/README.md

 - **Instantiable**: These modules are invoked when there is a intent expressed by a user in his blueprint.
 This will be invoked once per json

-## General guidelines

-- all multi-word directories and literals should be snake cased.

 ## Module.json

 - **provides**: Resource type or intent this module is implementing